sammypanda/MCJE-PlayerQuests-Plugin/README.md

         "npc_0": { // NPC ID (automatically generated)
             "name": String, // the name of the NPC "assigned": {
-                "type": String, // type the NPC is assigned to (options: "Block") "value": String // (options: block material)
+                "type": String, // type the NPC is assigned to (options: "BlockNPC") "value": String // (options: block material)
             },
             "location": {